StanleyParkVan.com - Everything you need to know about visiting Stanley Park, Vancouver, Canada!

 If you come to Vancouver you must visit English Bay!

 English Bay is the main attraction at English Bay in Vancouver, BC, Canada.
 There are stunning views out over the ocean.
 You can see the south pennisula of Vancouver including the University of British Columbia.
 On a clear day, you can see Vancouver Island!
-There are always bulk tankers moored in English Bay and sailboats sailing by!
+There are always bulk ships moored in English Bay and sailboats sailing by!
 It is also a great place to watch the sun set!

 Other attractions at English Bay are the Inukshuk Monument, English Bay Beach and the English Bay Seawall!

 English Bay Beach is Vancouver's first and main beach.
 It is where thousands of Vancouverites have learned to swim.
 The view from the beach is spectacular such that people just come to sit and enjoy the view.
-You can also enjoy the normal beach activities such as swimming, laying in the sun, volleyball, kayaking, and stand up paddleboarding.
-English Bay beach is also one of very few beaches that is wheelchair accessible!

-The English Bay Seawall is the busiest seawall in all of Vancouver.
-Stretching from Sunset Beach in the east to Second Beach in Stanley Park, it spans most of the length of English Bay.
-It is separated into 2 paths, one for walking and the other for bicycling/rollerblading/skateboarding.
 It offers terrific view out over English Bay and and access to the ocean at various points along the way.
 The English Bay Seawall is used and enjoyed by thousands of Vancouverites and tourists every day of the year!

-The English Bay bathhouse holds change rooms, washrooms, and lifeguard facilities.
 It is located directly in front of English Bay Beach!

-The West End is the residential neighbourhood next to English Bay and Stanley Park.
+The West End neighbourhood is the residential neighbourhood next to English Bay and Stanley Park.
 It is comprised of many apartment buildings and is one of the most densely populated neighbourhoods in North America!

 On the roof of the English Bay Bath House is a plaza.
-This is rarely used except for viewing the Polar Bear Swim and Celebration of Light Fireworks and Festival.
+This area is rarely used except for viewing the Polar Bear Swim and Celebration of Light Fireworks and Festival.

-Located across Beach Avenue from English Bay in Alexandra Park is the Haywood Bandstand.
 This is an old-time gazebo bandstand.
 Unfortunately, it is rarely used.
 However, it is worth a look!

 The address is: 1755 Beach Ave (at Bidwell St).